Kareemat7/Hotel-Booking-Revenue-Performance/README.md

 # Hotel-Booking-Revenue-Performance
 Hotel revenue analytics report for quarter 1 2016.
 The data i used was unstructured and was in csv format.
 I imported the tables into SQL server for analyzing and cleanzing.I joined the tables and i used datediff to calculate the date difference between the hotel booking startdate and enddate after which i multipled with the booking price to get the booking revenue.
+The total roomm capacity of the hotel was 117,000, total number of guest was 96,000

 ## **DASHBOARD**